delawaremathguy/ShoppingList14/README.md

 Feel free to use this as is, to develop further,  to completely ignore, or even just to inspect and then send me a note or Open an Issue to tell me I am doing this all wrong.

-### Most Recent Update of 10 December, 2021
+### Most Recent Update of 23 December, 2021

 * This project will now no longer be updated.
-I hope to soon make available ShoppingList15, which not only continues my exploration into SwiftUI and programming style (yes, things have changed in the last 6-12 months), but also begins to take advantage of "SwiftUI 3" features available in iOS 15 (e.g., `.searchable()`).
+However, I am happy to now announce that ]ShoppingList15 is available](https://github.com/delawaremathguy/ShoppingList15), as of 23 December, 2021.

 For earlier, more detailed changes that could possibly be of interest, please consult the **Changelog** at the end of this document.